 These included patients with palliative care needs, carers, those at risk of developing a long term condition and those requiring advice on their diet, smoking and alcohol cessation.
-The practice offered weight management and smoking cessation advice appointments at the practice or signposted to the relevant local service, including referral to an advocacy support worker who could help with advice and support.
+The practice offered weight management and smoking cessation advice appointments at the practice or signposted to the relevant local service, including referral to an advocacy support worker who could offer advice and support.
 For example, information on housing, benefit entitlement or support to join local social activities.

-The practice's uptake for the cervical screening programme was 84%, which was higher than the national average of 82%.
-There was a policy to send reminders to patients who did not attend for their cervical screening test.
-The practice also encouraged its patients to attend national screening programmes for bowel and breast cancer.
+The practice's uptake for the cervical screening programme was 91%, which was higher than the national average of 82%.
+There was a policy to send reminders to those who did not attend for their cervical screening test.
+The practice also encouraged their patients to attend national screening programmes for bowel and breast cancer.

-Childhood immunisation rates for the vaccinations given were comparable to CCG/national averages.
-For example, childhood immunisation rates for the vaccinations given to under two year olds ranged from 83.3% to 94.4% and five year olds from 83.3% to 100%.
+Childhood immunisation rates for the vaccinations given were relatively high compared to CCG/national averages.
+For example, childhood immunisation rates for the vaccinations given to under two year olds ranged from 90.3% to 100% and five year olds from 94.4% to 100%.

-Flu vaccination rates for the over 65s were 74%, and at risk groups 55%.
+Flu vaccination rates for the over 65s were 77%, and at risk groups 56%.
 These were higher than the national averages.